 Ten-year-old Dujuan is a child-healer, a good hunter and speaks three languages.
 As he shares his wisdom of history and the complex world around him we see his spark and intelligence.
 Yet Dujuan is ‘failing’ in school and facing increasing scrutiny from welfare and the police.
 As he travels perilously close to incarceration, his family fight to give him a strong Arrernte education alongside his western education lest he becomes another statistic.
 We walk with him as he grapples with these pressures, shares his truths and somewhere in-between finds space to dream, imagine and hope for his future self.

-In My Blood It Runs was shot in Mparntwe (Alice Springs), Sandy Bore Homeland and Borroloola Community, Northern Territory, Australia over the last three years.
-However Maya, the director, has been making films alongside Arrernte Elders and families at an NGO called Akeyulerrre Healing Centre for about a decade.
-These years of prior work with Arrernte families making films about the empowering work they are doing to educate their children in language, culture and identity is the foundation of In My Blood It Runs, which arose organically from those relationships.
+In My Blood It Runs was shot in Mparntwe (Alice Springs), Sandy Bore Homeland and Borroloola Community, Northern Territory, Australia over three years.
+However Maya, the director, has been making films alongside Arrernte Elders and families at an NGO called Akeyulerrre for a decade.
+This film arose organically from those relationships.

-Some of the core pillars of our protocols include; fair credits ‘Collaborating Directors’ and ‘Advisors’, formal recognition of Traditional Owners of the land we filmed, meaningful and ongoing consultation, shared ownership and profit with those represented, capacity building for First Nations peoples within the film team and a team structure that has both Indigenous and non-Indigenous as the core creatives.
+Some of the core pillars of our approach include; partnership with those represented, a team of Advisors, consent as an ongoing process, formal recognition of Traditional Owners of the land we filmed, meaningful and ongoing consultation, shared profit with those represented and a team structure that has equal First Nations and non-First Nations filmmakers as the core creatives.

-On release, the film will have an adjacent impact campaign driven by our Arrernte and Garrwa advisors and their vision for change.
+The film has an adjacent impact campaign driven by our Arrernte and Garrwa advisors and their vision for change.

 Executive Producer / Senior Traditional Owner of Mparntwe (Alice Springs)